• Facebook

 How to use Security?

-NCache provides two ways to secure your cache and prevent unwanted or unauthorized access to your NCache cluster.
-You can configure Client Node Security using the NCache Management Center, allowing the clients connected with this node to access the cache with the same credentials you provided while configuring Client Node Security.
+NCache provides two ways to secure your cache and prevent unauthorized access to your NCache cluster.
+You can configure Client Node Security through the NCache Management Center, allowing the clients connected with this node to access the cache with the same credentials you provided while configuring Client Node Security.
 No code change is required to do so.
-Alternatively, you can configure it programmatically when the NCache client is not installed on your system, as demonstrated below.
+Alternatively, you can configure security programmatically, which is useful when the NCache client is not installed on your system, as demonstrated below.

 Prerequisites